 Snowville seemed to live up to its name.

 We headed west on UT-30, passed a sign warning "Next services 102 miles," and the fog closed in.
 Lisa was unhappy about this, which is no surprise.
-Fortunately, we either met or were passed by maybe one other vehicle every thirty minutes.
+Fortunately, we either met or were passed by only about one other vehicle every thirty minutes.
 It's amazing how many people will drive in such low-visibility conditions without turning on their headlights!

 There were, however, some striking views as for most of the rest of the day we were either above or below the fog, not in it.